matyascimbulka/pcpartpicker/README.md

 ## Input Paramenters
 The input of the scraper is JSON containing these parameters:

 - `searchPhrase` - Search phrase used in filtering the results.
-This parameter is **optional**, and when it is missing the entire category is used with default sorting.
+This parameter is required only when searching all categories.
-- `category` - Select which category to scrape. **Required** parameter.
+- `category` - Select which category to scrape.
 - `maxProducts` - How many products should be scraped.
-This is **optional** paremeter and when it is not present the actor will scrape all products with search phrase and category combination.
-- `scrapeReviews` - How many reviews of each product should be returned. **Optional** parameter, when it is not present the actor will scrape all reviews for each product.
+- `scrapeReviews` - How many reviews of each product should be returned.

+For more information on inputs have a look here [https://apify.com/apify/pcpartpicker-scraper/input-schema](https://apify.com/apify/pcpartpicker-scraper/input-schema)

 ### Example input
 ```json